Keeping Your Dog Healthy

 Post-Natal Care for Puppies

 Very little care is required of the owner for puppies during the first few weeks after birth.
 Instinct causes the mother to provide for most needs of her offspring.
-The best advice is to leave the new family alone as much as possible and simply watch for anything you feel might be abnormal.
+The best advice is to leave the new family alone as much as possible.
+Simply watch for anything you feel might be abnormal.
 Ensure that the puppies are nursed within the first six (6) hours following birth.
 This provides antibodies that the puppies need to fight disease for the first 6-8 weeks of life.
 These antibodies are only absorbed during the first few hours after birth.

 Read more about post-natal care for puppies.